HichemTab-tech/react-exposed-states/README.md

 ```

 If you omit the second argument, the hook uses React’s `useId()` to generate a stable key per mount.
+This means each exposed state is uniquely identified by its component instance unless you provide a custom key.

 ## 📖 Usage